Skip to main content

 Chiropractors who wish to remain on the register next year need to show us they are fit to practice by filling in a form confirming whether they have, for example, any disciplinary matters with other regulators, health issues or criminal convictions.
 There is also an annual fee to stay on the register.

-Additionally, registrants must agree to the following declaration:
+Additionally, registrants must agree to the following declarations:

 Can I Transfer Non-Practising to Practising registration during the retention period?